-This means the movements you perform should be similar to the game of hockey in what joints are involved, what muscle groups are involved, the planes of movement, force production involved, speed of movement and duration of movement.
+This means the movements you perform should be similar to the game of hockey in what joints are involved, what muscle groups are involved, the planes of movement, force production involved, the speed of movement, and the duration of the movement.

-Additionally, just like other muscular adaptations (strength, hypertrophy) power development is local.
-Meaning, if you train the lower body for power it will not transfer to the upper body and create a systemic response.
-You need to involve both the upper body and lower body in your training program design in order to create full body power development, which is what hockey players need.
-This means adding a box jump day into your plan isn’t going to cut it for maximal transferable development to the ice.
+Additionally, just like other muscular adaptations (strength, hypertrophy, endurance, etc.) power development is local.
+Meaning, if you train the lower body for power it will not transfer to the upper body and create a global response.
+You need to involve both the upper body and lower body in your training program design in order to create total body power development, which is exactly what hockey players need.
+This means adding a box jump day into your plan isn’t going to cut it for maximal transferable development of performance enhancement out on the ice.

 Here’s an example lower body power workout that is great for hockey players:

 A1: Sub-maximal load BB squats (40-60%): 6 sets of 3

 Rest 10-15secs between A1 and A2 and 3mins after A2.

 B: RKC plank: 3 sets of 4-6 reps (each rep 10secs contraction, stay in plank position for 10secs in between reps)

 The above is a perfect example of the “Contrast Power Training Method” for hockey players.
 Contrast training is an extremely effective (and difficult) philosophy of training which is defined by a strength training movement followed up quickly by a speed movement or sport specific skill.

 This type of training excites and activates the nervous system to its limits recruiting the greatest amount of high-threshold motor units which transfer over into the speed movement or sport specific skill.
 The rest you take between the two needs to be short enough for transfer ability but long enough so you can still perform the movement well, 10-15secs is your target and never go above 20secs.
 Beyond that, transfer level is low and you’re defeating the purpose of your power training.